zautumnz/cozy/README.md

 * Most statements are expressions, including if/else; this also means implicit returns (without the `return` keyword) are possible
 * No top level mutable variables, because all top level variables are exported
+* Parens are optional in for and if conditions

 ### Builtins